What Is the Church of the Bible?

 In the New Testament the church is described in different ways.
 Each of these descriptions helps us to better identify the nature of the church.

-The church, for example, is pictured as a BODY - the body of Christ (Ephesians 1:22,23).
+The church is pictured as a BODY - the body of Christ (Ephesians 1:22,23).
 Christ is "head" over his body (Colossians 1:18).
 As a body is under control of its head, so the church is under the control of Christ.

 The church is also pictured as a KINGDOM - the kingdom of Christ (Matthew 16:18,19).
 Christ is "king" over his kingdom (Revelation 19:16).
 As a kingdom is subject to the authority of its king, so the church is subject to the authority of Christ.